martinjaros/thesis/sources/5-imu.md

 - `magn_x`
 - `magn_y`
 - `magn_z`
+- `pressure`

-representing measurements from gyroscope, accelerometer and magnetometer respectively.
+representing measurements from gyroscope, accelerometer, magnetometer and barometer respectively.
+The barometer measurements are used for altitude calculation in satellite navigation subsystem and are not taking any part in DCM algorithm.

 ### DCM algorithm